 On 29th March I flew into Kenya.
 I had a day in Nairobi before heading out with the group overland.
 We overnighted at Eldoret before heading to the Ugandan border.

-Read more about my day in Nairobi here.
+Find out more about spending a day in Nairobi by clicking HERE

 On the 1st April, I crossed the border into my second new country of the year – Uganda.
 I spent the best part of 10 days overlanding, camping each night and watching the scenery whizz past.
 I stood on the equator, saw Chimps in Kalinzu forest, went horse riding in Jinja and, of course, hiked to see the mountain gorillas in Bwindi Impenetrable forest.
 It was one of those trips that is forever ingrained into my memory.